James Webb Space Telescope

 - In addition, the telescope launched from the French Guiana located at the equator gives the telescope an extra push towards the final destination.

-- The Infrared detectors used to collect the faint lights coming from the galaxies were a concept from McCaughrean, Ph.D. from Edinburgh, Scotland.
-The telescope uses the sensors to formulate 2000 by 2000 pixel imaging for clear resolution.
+- The Infrared detectors used to collect the faint lights coming from the galaxies were a concept from Professor Mark McCaughrean, Ph.D. from Edinburgh, Scotland.
+The telescope uses the sensors to formulate 2000 x 2000 pixel imaging for clear resolution.

 - To operate, the backside of the telescope needs to perform at -233 degrees celsius.
 Hence the telescope carries a massive shield on the back like a tortoise which blocks a tremendous amount of heat.
 Kapton, a high-performance plastic that is light and transparent, is used and coated with 100nm thick aluminum that gives a reflective surface to the shield, enabling it to block the radiations of heat.
 This shield is the sizer of a tennis court, and after reaching space, it takes three additional days to unfold.
 Ripstop seams are molded to the shield to prevent tears while extending.